 The shoulders are the most widely used muscle in the upper body in my opinion.
 They function in almost every action that comes your way.
-The shoulders have almost 360 degrees of rotation, not to mention a broad thick set of shoulders looks impressive on stage and even better in the eye of the ladies.
+The shoulders have almost 360 degrees of rotation, not to mention the fact that a broad, thick set of shoulders looks impressive on stage—and even better in the eyes of the ladies.

-Yes, shoulders are an important muscle but why is it that so many people can't seem to develop a thick well balanced set of shoulders?
+Shoulders are an important muscle, so why is it that so many people can't seem to develop a thick, well-balanced set of shoulders?
 Keep reading and we will figure out the answer to that question in time.

-In the article below I will discuss the anatomy of the shoulder, its function, location in the body and some exercises for each area of the shoulder.
-Finally, and what you have been waiting for, I will include 5 of my favorite workout programs to help turn your baseball-sized shoulders into massive bowling balls of muscle.
+In the article below I will discuss the anatomy of the shoulder, its function, it's location in the body, and some exercises for each area of the shoulder.
+Finally—and what you have been waiting for—I will include five of my favorite workout programs to help turn your baseball-sized shoulders into massive bowling balls of muscle.

 - Function: Flexion, Medial Rotation

 - Location: Front portion of the shoulder girdle

 - Function: Extension, Lateral Rotation

 - Exercise: Bent Over Dumbbell Rear Delt Raise With Head On Bench